nens/cookiecutter-python-template/{{ cookiecutter.project_name }}/README.md

 Usage, etc.

-## Installation

-We can be installed with:

-    $ pip install {{ cookiecutter.project_name }}

-(TODO: after the first release has been made)

-## Development installation of this project itself
+## Development on this project itself

-See [nens-meta's documentation](https://nens-meta.readthedocs.io) for an explanation of the config files like `.editorconfig` and tools like `pre-commit`.
+See [nens-meta's documentation](https://nens-meta.readthedocs.io) for an explanation of the config files like `.editorconfig` and tools like `pre-commit` and `uv`.

-We use python's build-in "virtualenv" to get a nice isolated directory.
-You only need to run this once:

-    $ python3 -m venv venv

-A virtualenv puts its commands in the `venv/bin` directory.
-So `venv/bin/pip`, `venv/bin/pytest`, etc. (You can also activate the virtualenv instead of explicitly passing `venv/bin/...`).
-Set up the dependencies like this:

-    $ venv/bin/pip install -e .[test]

-There will be a script you can run like this:

-    $ venv/bin/run-{{ cookiecutter.project_name }}

-It runs the `main()` function in `[{{ cookiecutter.project_name }}/scripts.py`,
-adjust that if necessary.
-The script is configured in `TODO, MISSING NOW` (see `entry_points`).

-In order to get nicely formatted python files without having to spend manual work on it, get [pre-commit](https://pre-commit.com/) and install it on this project:

-    $ pre-commit install

-Run the tests regularly with coverage:
+The standard commands apply:

-    $ venv/bin/pytest --cov
+    $ uv sync
+    $ uv run pytest
+    $ uv run python  # You can also activate the virtualenv in .venv
+    $ pre-commit run --all  # You can also do 'pre-commit install'
+    $ uv add some-dependency

+`uv` replaces pip/venv/requirement.txt/pip-tools. `pre-commit` does basic formatting.

-The tests are also run automatically [on "github actions"](https://github.com/nens/{{ cookiecutter.project_name }}/actions) for "main" and for pull requests.
+The tests and pre-commit are also run automatically [on "github actions"](https://github.com/nens/{{ cookiecutter.project_name }}/actions) for "main" and for pull requests.
 So don't just make a branch, but turn it into a pull request right away.
 On your pull request page, you also automatically get the feedback from the automated tests.

-If you need a new dependency (like `requests`), add it in `pyproject.toml` in `dependencies`.
-And update your local install with:
+If you need a new dependency (like `requests`), add it in `pyproject.toml` in `dependencies`:

-    $ venv/bin/pip install -e .[test]
+    $ uv add requests

 ## Steps to do after generating with cookiecutter